Phased Return to Work Letter - Do I Need a Sick Note?

 Not fit for work

 Standard sick leave.
-Full incapacity — you cannot work at all.
-Your employer should not require attendance.
+Full incapacity.
+You cannot work at all and your employer should not pressure you to return.
 Used during active illness or recovery.

 May be fit for work ← phased return